Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Season Stats

-- Boyd has hauled in 828 yards (on 67 catches) with five touchdowns.
-He's been targeted 94 times, and is averaging 48.7 yards per game.
+- Boyd has accumulated 67 catches for 828 yards and five touchdowns this year.
+He has been targeted 94 times and averages 48.7 receiving yards.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Chiefs.